How to Get Involved on Campus

 If you are interested in doing research in a specific area of study, talk to a professor and see if you can assist in research, grading, classwork, or other projects.

 If your school does not have a club that you’re interested in, consider starting your own club.
 Here are a few examples of clubs students have started on college campuses:

 - Squirrel Club.
 What campus doesn’t have an abundance of squirrels running around?
 Squirrel club is becoming quite popular at different campuses.
 For example, members of the squirrel club at the University of Michigan are selling t-shirts to help buy peanuts to feed the squirrels.
 Also, if you enjoy being outside, this is the perfect opportunity to enjoy the outdoors!

 - A Capella Club: Do you enjoy singing?
 Why not consider joining the on-campus A Cappella club?
 Not a great singer?
 Consider starting a mediocre A capella club like the students at Northwestern University.

-Schools like the University of Wisconsin and NYU are really stepping up their game and now have concrete canoe teams!
+- Concrete Canoe Team: Schools like the University of Wisconsin and NYU have concrete canoe teams.
 Yes, we mean paddling a canoe made of concrete!
 If you enjoy being on water and are competitive, and also enjoy engineering, consider joining a club like this.
 You may even get the opportunity to be in competitive concrete canoe races!

 If you join a club or organization and realize you aren’t really interested in it, find another club that more closely aligns with your interests, talents, and passions.